 Things to remember:

-- Before beginning yoga, or any prenatal exercise routine, speak with your medical provider.
+- Before beginning any prenatal exercise routine, speak with your medical provider.

 - Make sure to inform your instructor that you are pregnant if the class you are taking is not geared towards the prenatal period.

 - Avoid Bikram (hot) yoga while pregnant as it can cause too much of an increase in body temperature.

 - Avoid positions that put you on your back after the first trimester as they can restrict blood flow to your uterus.

 I spoke with owners of two studios within our service area to learn about their practices.

 “Prenatal yoga is not your generic yoga class.
 Women sometimes enter into class as a new yogi, and other times as a seasoned practitioner.
 All are welcome as they learn how to dive deep into their own physical, emotional and spiritual experience during class.
 As they move their bodies, and develop their breathing, they create strength and flexibility.
 Most importantly the class’ focus is on cultivating the ability to stay in tune with themselves and connect with their baby.
 Learning to “listen” prepares them for their journey through labor and delivery and beyond.
 Class also includes an educational component as they practice options for movement and relaxation during the process, to enhance the bodies innate ability to birth.
 Women are empowered, learn about their bodies and are welcomed into the larger community of pregnant women for support, new relationships and resources.” -Betsy Kase, Owner, Yoga Haven